-This key is effective only while the CPU is in the stopped state
+This key should be used only while the CPU is in the stopped state; otherwise, the results are unpredictable.

 Set CAR (Panel M)

 Pressing the set CAR key transfers the setting in the 24 address switches to the console address register.